nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * Built-in module: a module that comes with NVDA that add-ons can optionally override or extend.
 * Caret: cursor shown on screen, usually seen when editing text or navigating documents.
 * Class: definition of an object.
+* Driver: a program that allows another program to talk to other software or hardware.
+* Enhancer: a module that adds usability enhancements in tandem with NVDA.
 * Event: a routine called when certain things happen such as character input, changes to text on screen, a checkbox being checked and so on.
 * Function: a piece of code that performs something given one or more input parameters and optionally returns something.
 * Gesture: a piece of input such as key presses, touchscreen flicks, braille keys and so on.